Rutilius Taurus Aemilianus Palladius: Works

 The Opus agriculturae is a treatise on farming in 14 parts or books, written in the late fourth or early fifth century AD.
 The first book is general and introductory.
 Books 2 to 13 give detailed instructions for the typical activities on a Roman farm for each month of the year, starting with January.
 Each of these calendrical books has sections on field crops, vegetable gardens, fruit trees and other trees, and livestock.
 The fourteenth book, De Veterinaria Medicina, was rediscovered only in the 20th century, and gives instructions for the care of animals and elements of veterinary science.
 All of this is in prose, but Palladius also appended a poem, De Insitione, On Grafting, consisting of eighty-five couplets of elegiac verse.

-Palladius' work stands in the tradition of Roman agricultural treatises, represented particularly by Marcus Priscus Cato, Marcus Terentius Varro, Lucius Junius Moderatus Columella, and Gargilius Martialis.
+Palladius' work stands in the tradition of Roman agricultural treatises, represented particularly by Cato the Elder, Marcus Terentius Varro, Columella, and Gargilius Martialis.
 His chief contribution was to reduce the exhaustive works of Columella and Martialis to an appropriate scale for the practical farmer, while at the same time re-organising them on a calendrical basis, to provide the farmer with a checklist of the tasks needing attention each month.

 The work of Palladius was well known in the Middle Ages.
 A translation into Middle English verse survives from about 1420, entitled On Husbondrie; it can be seen as part of a genre of instructional agricultural writing that was to develop in England into works such as those of Thomas Tusser and Gervase Markham.
 Two notable thirteenth century works that draw on Palladius are the Commoda ruralia of Petrus de Crescentius, written c.
 1305 and printed at Augsburg in 1471; and the Speculum Maius of Vincentius Bellovacensis (Vincent de Beauvais) written about 1250 and first printed in Strasbourg in 1473–76.
 There are a number of other incunabula or early editions.